angular-google-chart/angular-google-chart/_docs/0.0.11/services/googleChartApiPromise.md

 ---
 layout: docs
 category: Services
-title: googleChartsApiPromise
+title: googleChartApiPromise
-version: 0.1.0
+version: 0.0.11
-latest: true
+latest: false
 ---

 This services returns a promise that resolves when the Google Charts API has